awslabs/yesiscan/README.md

 them and includes them in the result.
 It tries to read them as SPDX ID's where possible.

+#### Regexp

+Regexp is a backend that lets you match based on regular expressions.
+Nobody likes to do this, but it's very common.
+Put a config file at `~/.config/yesiscan/regexp.conf` and then run the tool.
+An example file can be found in `[examples/regexp.conf](examples/regexp.conf)`.
+You can override the default path with the `--regexp-path` command line flag.

 ### Caching

 The caching layer will be coming soon!
 Please stay tuned =D